 Sadly, we have to say goodbye and hope to see you next year for another amazing adventure from another beautiful destination at the croatian coast.

 When you hire skippered yacht charter, you also gain an exclusive chance to explore at your own pace.
 Boat rental with skipper shall put your mind at ease and ensure a relaxing and extraordinary journey.
 Skippers are not only in charge of yacht's navigation and safety aboard, but you can also consider him as your very own tour guide.

 Since Croatian coast is their home, seize this opportunity to discover all the hidden gems and highlights as a local.
-They will gladly recommend you best restaurants in the area and introduce you to the genuine Dalmatian kitchen.
+They will gladly recommend most authentic restaurants in the are, so that you can really feel the genuine Dalmatian heartbeat.

 Feel free to tailor your route together with your skipper and adjust your sailing dynamics to your needs and preferences.
 Skippers will discuss any must-see destinations and get a feel for the experience that you’re after.

 They are a treasury of useful tips and stories and always fun to be around.
 Don't be shy and ask them anything about the places you desire to see.

 The final rental price depends on these factors: boat type, age, length and in what season do you want to sail.
-Average cost for a 45-foot comfortable Zadar sailing charter Sun Odyssey 449 within the peak season is 2.500 - 3.500€/week.
+Average cost for a 45-foot comfortable Zadar sailing charter Sun Odyssey 449 within the top season is 2.500 - 3.500€/week.
 May, June, late September 1.500 - 2.500€.

 The cost for premium sailboat with 5 cabins in shoulder season starts at 2.500€ and goes up to 5.500€ in the peak season.
 The price includes: the vessel, transit log, end cleaning, bedding towels and dingy with outboard motor.